LukasDetermann/shadow/readme.md

 #### What do annotation processors do?

 Annotation-processors run at compile time.
 They process representations of the source code that is being compiled.
-And can create new Files, including source files, and raise errors or warnings.
+They also can create new Files, including source files, and raise errors or warnings.

 ## Why Shadow API?